How Trump Is Remaking Evangelicalism

 Fundamentalism, argued Mark Labberton, the president of Fuller Theological Seminary, is the driving force behind the hyper-partisan political norms among conservative Christians, which yielded Trump.
 Fundamentalism’s “attraction to theological and social purity plays easily into a theologized ideology,” he wrote.
 Yet, “the more ‘evangelicalism’ seeks to be cast or accepts being cast as a theo-political brand,” he added, “the more motivating it is for some evangelicals to walk away from the tribe, not as a rejection of Christian orthodoxy but as a way to preserve and defend it.”

 Debate over the role of Christian witness in politics isn’t new.
 Evangelicalism is inherently about outreach—after all, “activism” is one of Bebbington’s four definitional pillars—and the movement has a long history of political involvement.
 Karen Swallow Prior, a professor at Liberty University, pointed out that evangelicals played important roles in the movements for abolition, education reform, and empowered marriage.
-Conversations about evangelicals and Trump often suffer from a sort of amnesia, she suggested: “Too often evangelicalism in total … is conflated with twenty-first-century American evangelicalism.”
+Conversations about evangelicals and Trump often suffer from a sort of amnesia, she suggested: “Too often evangelicalism in total … is conflated with 21st-century American evangelicalism.”

 But as many in the book write, this particular moment does seem like a fulcrum point—a time for reckoning with evangelicals’ relationship to politics.
 Some pastors, like Robert Jeffress at First Baptist Church in Dallas, lean into partisanship; he frequently appears on Fox News defending Trump, and he recently brought Sean Hannity to speak at his church.
 Many other evangelical churches have pulled away from politics altogether—out of backlash toward the religious right, or because these topics are just too controversial for their community.